Karen (slang)

-Karen is a slang term for a white woman perceived as entitled or demanding beyond the scope of what is normal.
-The term is often portrayed in memes depicting white women who use their white privilege to demand their own way.
+Karen is a pejorative slang term typically used to refer to a middle class woman who is perceived as entitled or excessively demanding.
+The term is often portrayed in memes depicting middle-class white women who use their white and class privilege to demand their own way.
 Depictions include demanding to "speak to the manager", being racist, or wearing a particular bob cut hairstyle.
-A notable example was the Central Park birdwatching incident in 2020.
+It was popularized in the aftermath of the Central Park birdwatching incident in 2020, when a woman called the police during a disagreement over the requirement for her dog to be leashed in an area of the park.

-The term has been considered pejorative by those who believe it is sexist, ageist, classist, and is used to control women's behavior.
-As of 2020, the term increasingly appeared in media and social media as a general criticism of middle class white women, including during the COVID-19 pandemic and George Floyd protests.
-The term has also been applied to male behavior.
+The term has been criticized by some as racist, sexist, ageist, classist, and controlling women's behavior.
+The term has occasionally been applied to male behavior.

+During 2020, the term increasingly appeared in media and social media, including during the COVID-19 pandemic and George Floyd protests.
 The Guardian called 2020 "the year of Karen".

 Origin

 In African-American culture, there is a history of calling difficult white women or those who "weaponize" their position by a generic pejorative name.
 In the antebellum era (1815–1861), "Miss Ann" was used.
 In the early 1990s, "Becky" was used.
 As late as 2018, before the use of "Karen" caught on, alliterative names matching particular incidents were used, such as "Barbecue Becky", "Cornerstore Caroline", and "Permit Patty".
 Linguist Kendra Calhoun connects "Karen" stereotypes to the older "soccer mom".

 For the term "Karen", several possible origins have been proposed.
 Early uses of Karen as a joke punchline include the airheaded character Karen (played by Amanda Seyfried) from the 2004 film Mean Girls, Dane Cook's 2005 sketch "The Friend Nobody Likes" on his album Retaliation, and a 2016 Internet meme regarding a woman in an ad for the Nintendo Switch console who exhibits perceived antisocial behavior and is given the nickname "antisocial Karen".
-In December 2017, Karen memes regarding entitled women went viral on Reddit, the earliest being from user karmacop9, who ranted about his ex-wife Karen.
+In December 2017, Karen memes regarding entitled women went viral on Reddit, the earliest being from user karmacop9, who ranted about his ex-wife Karen taking custody of their children.
 The posts led to the creation of the subreddit r/FuckYouKaren, containing memes about the posts, and inspiring spinoffs including r/karen and r/EntitledKarens dedicated to criticizing Karens.

-A more pointed explanation, which involves race, is the expression originating among Black people to refer to unreasonable white women.
-The term was popularized on Black Twitter as a meme used to describe white women who "tattle on black kids' lemonade stands" or who unleash the "violent history of white womanhood".
-Now defunct Bitch magazine described Karen as a term that originated with Black women but was co-opted by white men.
-In an article on high profile incidents in the U.S. of white women calling the police on Black people, The Guardian called 2020 "the year of Karen".
+A more pointed explanation, which involves race, is the expression originating among black people to refer to unreasonable white women.
+The term was popularized on Black Twitter as a meme used to describe white women who "tattle on Black kids' lemonade stands" or who unleash the "violent history of white womanhood".
+Bitch magazine described Karen as a term that originated with black women but was co-opted by white men.
+In an article on high-profile incidents in the U.S. of white women calling the police on black people, The Guardian called 2020 "the year of Karen".